ninjasmosa/He-She-to-They/README.md

 Userscript to turn any instance of "He/She" on a web page to "They"

 ## What does it do?
 This script replaces any instance on a web page of "He/She" or "He or She" to "They".
 The code can recognise instances of "he or she is" and replace them with "they are" to maintain grammatical correctness.
+Other contextual differences can be recognised and replaced accordingly.

 ## How do I use this?
 You will need a userscript manager.
 I recommend [Tampermonkey](https://www.tampermonkey.net).